 One of the more iconic neighborhoods in London, especially after the rom com Notting Hill, you can expect to see hoards of people posing in front both the bookstore and the blue door behind which Hugh Grant supposedly lived.
 Market days are extremely busy (but fun) and off days are quiet and pleasant.

 eats & drinks

-Lowry and Baker This is the cutesy cafe that you want to live around the corner from, which was lucky for me as I did live around the corner.
+Lowry and Baker This is the cutesy cafe that you want to live around the corner from.
 It has charm, quirk and is a little funky, not to mention tiny.
 You can expect the staff behind the counter to know the names of the regular customers, ask about their lives and take care of their dogs.
 Two friends opened it together, naming it after their grandmothers, and filled it with cute, colorful tables and chairs as well as a snug outdoor area.
 The shop is cash-only, and it offers great avocado toast, egg dishes, coffee and soups for breakfast and lunch.
 Thursdays through Saturdays it does wine and dinner with outdoor seating available at all times.

 Ottolenghi Full of flavorful, colorful vegetables and mouth-watering pastries, this is a perfect sit-down or take-away spot for coffee, fresh salads, chocolate-dipped macaroons and granola.
 A small seating area is available on the lower level.